falkr/ttm4115/pages/index.md

 ### Step 3: First Class Time

-Our first class time will be on **Thursday, Jan.
-09th 2026 at 14:15** in [Hovedbygningen, room GL-HB 326](https://link.mazemap.com/Tg8i3seb).
+Our first class time will be on **Monday, Jan.
+12th 2026 at 14:15** in [Realfagbygget, Floor U1, room GL-RFB R2](https://link.mazemap.com/mA1mAmMk).
 The regular [schedule is here](schedule.html).